collocations.org

 The captain scanned the horizon for any sign of other vessels.

-above the ~
+above the horizon

 I watched the pale sun climb over the horizon.

-below the ~
+below the horizon

 The sun was sinking rapidly below the western horizon.

-beyond the ~
+beyond the horizon

 Land was still out of sight beyond the horizon.

-on the ~
+on the horizon

 A cloud of dust on the horizon announced the arrival of the cavalry.

-over the ~
+over the horizon

 The moon was rising over the horizon.

-2. horizons: limits to knowledge/experience
+2. (horizons) limits to knowledge/experience

-VERB + HORIZON
+VERB + HORIZONS

 broaden, expand, open up, widen